-Top panel cut out - The top panel of the equipment cabinet will need a pattern cut out of it to allow for the exhaust of hot air.
-This is shown.
+Top panel cut out - The top panel of the equipment cabinet will need a pattern cut out of it to allow for the exhaust of hot air, as shown.

-For new installations, the Opengate top panel template can be provided to the cabinet manufacturer such that the cut out is made during the fabrication process and is in place upon receipt of the equipment.
+For new installations, the Geist top panel template can be provided to the cabinet manufacturer so that the cut out is made during the fabrication process and is in place upon receipt of the cabinet.

-For retrofit installations, replacement top panels with the cut out can be ordered from the cabinet manufacturer or Geist Global.
+For retrofit installations, replacement top panels with the cut out can be ordered from the cabinet manufacturer or Geist.